-Table 2 compares monthly time series of Darwin and Tahiti SLP observations with their marine-based proxies.
-In the recent (1951-92) period of relatively reliable data, both land station records are equally highly correlated with the proxies and show rms deviations from them that are well below theoretical error estimates.
+Table 2 compares monthly timeseries of Darwin and Tahiti SLP observations with their marine based proxies.
+In the recent (1951-1992) period of relatively reliable data both land station records are equally highly correlated with the proxies and show rms deviations from them which are well below theoretical error estimates.
 Imperfections in the correspondence between stations and proxy values in this period come mostly from high (and incoherent between the two types of records) month-to-month SLP variability.
-When the latter is filtered by a 5-month running mean filter, the match improves considerably (Figs. 6 and 7).
-For the earlier periods the correspondence between the station data and proxies worsens, more so for Tahiti (where the deviation exceeds expected error) than for Darwin records.
-Improvement of proxies on straight averages of local raw marine data is remarkable (Fig. 6).
-In fact, the truthful reconstructions are not even limited by the availability of the local data, using large-scale correlations with remote data in order to estimate the SLP in the vicinity of the station.
+When the latter is filtered by 5 month running mean filter, the match improves considerably (Figures 6 and 7).
+For the earlier periods the correspondence between the station data and proxies worsens, more so for Tahiti, (where the deviation exceeds expected error) than for Darwin records.
+Improvement of proxies on straight averages of local raw marine data is remarkable (Figure 6).
+In fact, the truthful reconstructions are not even limited by the availability of the local data, using large scale correlations with remote data in order to estimate the SLP in the vicinity of the station.

-Since Darwin and Tahiti stations are known to capture the variability of the Southern Oscillation, we expect significant anticorrelation of the SLP records at these stations, as well as significant absolute values of the correlation with Niño-3 (mean SST for the eastern equatorial Pacific 5°S-5°N, 150°-90°W; we use optimal estimates of this index from K98).
-We expect the absolute values of the correlation coefficients to be high for the recent time periods and reduced for the earlier periods of lower quality data.
-Indeed, as we move from the present to the past the absolute values of the correlation coefficients of station records with Niño-3 decreases: only slightly for Darwin and more appreciably for Tahiti.
-Note that the marine-based proxy for Tahiti SLP is more robust in terms of its Niño-3 correlation than the station record.
-Similarly, the two proxies are more strongly anticorrelated with each other than the two station records.
+Since Darwin and Tahiti stations are known to capture the variability of the Southern Oscillation, we expect significant anticorrelation of the SLP records at these stations, as well as significant absolute values of the correlation with NINO3 (mean SST for the eastern equatorial Pacific 5° S- 5° N, 150° - 90° W; we use optimal estimates of this index from K98).
+We expect the absolute values of the correlation coefficients to be high for the recent time periods, and reduced for the earlier periods of lower quality data.
+Indeed, as we move from the present to the past the absolute values of the correlation coefficients of station records with NINO3 decreases: only slightly for Darwin, and more appreciably for Tahiti.
+Note that the marine based proxy for Tahiti SLP is more robust in terms of its NINO3 correlation than the station records.

-In the spirit of Trenberth (1984), higher correlations between reconstructed indices compared to the landbased ones are interpreted as higher signal-to-noise ratio (in this case "signal" is large-scale ENSO-associated phenomena, "noise" is everything else).
+In the spirit of Trenberth (1984), higher correlations between reconstructed indices compared to the land based ones are interpreted as higher signal-to-noise ratio (in this case "signal" is large-scale ENSO-associated phenomena, "noise" is everything else).
 This improvement might take place for two reasons.
-First, a marinebased proxy might be free from systematic errors in the land station data, which, when they occur, are very difficult to correct.
-For example, there are known to be problems with the Tahiti barometer before 1935 (Ropelewski and Jones 1987; Trenberth and Hoar 1996).
+First, a marine based proxy might be free from systematic error in the land station data, which when occur, are very difficult to correct.
+For example, there are known to be problems with Tahiti barometer before 1935 (Ropelewski and Jones 1987; Trenberth and Hoar 1996).
 Certain biases have been corrected by Ropelewski and Jones (1987) (see their Table 2).
-Still, the station record shows an almost constant positive anomaly from 1928 to 1932 that does not have a counterpart in either Darwin record, Niño-3 reconstruction, or marine data abundant in the vicinity of Tahiti at that time, leading to the conclusion that Tahiti station data are in error during the period.
-Also suspicious are the largest in this century positive anomaly in 1917 (incidentally, a year when the barometer was changed; a bias correction of 2 mb was applied to the entire period 1917-25) and uncorrelated
+Still, the station record shows almost constant positive anomaly from 1928 to 1932 which does not have a counterpart in either Darwin record, NINO3 reconstruction, or marine data abundant in the vicinity of Tahiti at that time, leading to the conclusion that Tahiti station data are in error during the period.
+Also suspicious are the largest in this century positive anomaly in 1917 (incidentally a year when the barometer was changed; a bias correction of 2 mb was applied to the entire period 1917-1925) and uncorrelated with other sources variability between 1902 and 1904.
+Recently recovered early Tahiti data along with regression of the data from other stations were used by Können et al. (1998) to extend the Tahitian record back to 1855 and fill the gaps in it.
+Figure 7 shows that on both most prominent occasions of disagreement between Können et al. (1998) and Ropelewski and Jones (1987) Tahiti records (1905 and 1926), the former is closer to NINO3 and our OI estimate.